-Learn how to setup a local development environment with Local by Flywheel, a recently released local WordPress development tool by Flywheel and WP Engine.
+Learn how to set up a local development environment with Local by Flywheel, a popular local WordPress development tool by Flywheel and WP Engine.

-It is essential to have local development environment if you are into developing WordPress themes, WordPress plugins or any other local site development works.
+It is essential to have a local development environment if you are into developing WordPress themes, WordPress plugins, or any other local site development works.

-Setting up a local development environment is useful to WordPress developers to test out themes, plugins, features, etc. before pushing out to the live production server.
+Setting up a local development environment is essential for WordPress developers to test out themes, plugins, features, etc., before pushing it out to a live production server.

 One simple way to set up a development environment suited to WordPress is to install a local server stack, a bundled software that installs LAMP (Linux Apache MySQL PHP) or WAMP (Windows Apache MySQL PHP).

-MAMP (for Mac), and XAMPP (for Mac or Windows) are some of the frequently mentioned tools for setting up local development environment suited for WordPress.
+MAMP (for Mac) and XAMPP (for Mac or Windows) are some of the frequently mentioned tools for setting up local development environments suited for WordPress.
 While these tools are great, they come with several limitations, more so in their free versions of the software.

-In the past few years, several other applications have also tried to tackle such feature limitations and thus improve the workflow of the WordPress developers.
-DesktopServer is one of the recent ones that ranks very well in the selection of WordPress developers.
+In the past few years, several other applications have also tried to work on such feature limitations and thus improve the workflow of WordPress developers.
+DesktopServer, for example, is one of the recent ones that rank very well in the selection of WordPress developers.

 Enter Local by Flywheel, a local WordPress development tool from Flywheel.